dude56987/2web/README.md

 Generate a website for use on a LAN(Local Area Network) as a http/https accessible multimedia library.
 2web allows you to host multimedia content as a KODI compatible http/https media server using apache2 php and minimal javascript.
 This software is designed to run on the latest version of the raspberry pi (4 2gig).
 Currently supporting a library size of ~20k shows, ~20k movies, ~20k books, ~50 weather stations and ~5k channels/radio stations on a raspberry pi 4.
 This software is also designed to be compatible with any Ubuntu or Debian based system.
 So if you have more than a raspberry pi applications are multi threaded to be able to completely utilize any amount of hardware.

+## Install

+Copy and extract the source then run

+	./configure
+	make
+	make install

+This should build and install the package on any Debian or Ubuntu based system.

+## Uninstall

+The install process creates and installs a .deb package file.
+So you can uninstall the software with the system package manager.

+	sudo apt-get remove 2web

+If you would like to purge config files generated use

+	sudo apt-get purge 2web

 ## Supported Module Content

  - Comics